Black Granite Countertops: Costs, Benefits, Types, Designs & Maintenance Tips

 Yes!
 Installing black granite can boost your home’s value, often giving a 70%–80% return on investment.
 Their durability, low maintenance, and luxurious appeal make kitchens and bathrooms more attractive to buyers.

 Black granite maintenance is simple.
 Clean daily with pH-neutral soap, water, and a soft cloth to avoid streaks.
-Seal the countertop every 12–18 months to protect against stains.
+Seal the countertop once a year to protect against stains.
 Avoid acidic cleaners like vinegar or lemon, and use a baking soda paste for tough stains.
 Buff with a stone-safe polish occasionally to keep the surface shiny and smooth.

 Black granite comes in several finishes to suit different kitchen styles.
 Polished finish is shiny and reflective, highlighting natural colors and minerals.
 Honed finish is matte and soft, ideal for rustic or farmhouse kitchens.
 Leathered finish has a textured surface that hides scratches and fingerprints, making it perfect for busy kitchens.